surjsingh/surjsingh.github.io/content/posts/aws-infrastructure-as-code-with-terraform.md

 ---

-#### A walthrough on creating a public and private network infrastructure(as code) on AWS cloud with IAC tool called terraform.
+#### A walthrough on understanding and creating a public and private network infrastructure(as code) on AWS cloud with IAC tool called terraform.

 [Please refer this link for detailed blogpost.](https://medium.com/@surjeet112/aws-infrastructure-as-code-iac-with-terraform-26e6b65af63b)

+Plese refer the github repo for more details on Jenkins pipeline and integrating AWSPEC tests.

 [GitHub](https://github.com/surjsingh/terraform-aws-vpc)